Booty enhancing exercises

 First, a little anatomy!
 Your butt has three different muscles, or "glutes," which are the gluteus maximus, gluteus medius, and gluteus minimus.
 Of the three glutes, the gluteus maximus is the biggest and most noticeable.
 If place a hand on each butt cheek, that's where the maximus is.
 The medius and minimus aren't as noticeable — both are located around your ilium, the large bony part of your pelvis.
 Together these three muscles help you move your thigh out to the side of your body, and rotate and extend your leg behind you.
 Because the butt is more than one muscle, a variety of exercises help to strengthen and shape your glutes.
 Exercises that use compound movements — movements that involve more than just one muscle group — are good to increase the size, shape, and leverage of your butt.
 For example, squats and lunges incorporate many muscles, such as the hamstrings and quadriceps, along with the glutes.

-- Warm up for at least 5 - 12 minutes by walking briskly outside, walking/jogging on a treadmill, riding a bike, or little by little when using any other piece of cardiovascular equipment.
+- Warm up for at least 5 to 12 minutes by walking briskly outside, walking/jogging on a treadmill, riding a bike, or little by little when using any other piece of cardiovascular equipment.

 - Slowly stretch to increase blood flow to your muscles, enhance flexibility and range of motion, and decrease risk of injury — especially the part of your body you're working on.

-- Do each exercise 2 - 3 times a week, starting off with no or little resistance, and remember to breathe.
+- Do each exercise 2 to 3 times a week, starting off with no or little resistance, and remember to breathe.

 - Incorporate plenty of fresh fruits, veggies, lean sources of protein (e.g., tuna or chicken), nuts, healthy fats (e.g., fish, avocado, and peanut butter), and complex carbohydrates, such as whole wheat bread, brown rice, potatoes, and oatmeal.